Midjourney

-Midjourney is a generative artificial intelligence program and service created and hosted by the San Francisco-based "independent research lab" Midjourney, Inc. Midjourney generates images from natural language descriptions, called prompts, similar to OpenAI's DALL-E and Stability AI's Stable Diffusion.
+Midjourney is a generative AI program and service created and hosted by the San Francisco–based "independent research lab" Midjourney, Inc. Midjourney generates images from natural language descriptions, called prompts, similar to OpenAI's DALL-E and Stability AI's Stable Diffusion.
 It is one of the technologies of the AI boom.

-The tool was in open beta as of August 2024, which it entered on July 12, 2022.
+The tool was launched into open beta on July 12, 2022.
 The Midjourney team is led by David Holz, who co-founded Leap Motion.
 Holz told The Register in August 2022 that the company was already profitable.
 Users generate images with Midjourney using Discord bot commands or the official website.

 History

 Midjourney, Inc. was founded in San Francisco, California, by David Holz, previously a co-founder of Leap Motion.
 The Midjourney image generation platform entered open beta on July 12, 2022.
 On March 14, 2022, the Midjourney Discord server launched with a request to post high-quality photographs to Twitter and Reddit for systems training.